 This decision, however, only deals with the 4 weeks statutory leave entitlement that is provided by the original EU Directive and not the additional 1.6 weeks that is provided by the UK Regulations.
 It remained unclear whether all workers were entitled to rollover the additional 1.6 weeks leave until March 2013 and the case of Sood Enterprises Ltd v Healy, when the Employment Appeal Tribunal held that Employers are not required to carry over the additional 1.6 weeks leave (provided by UK Regulations).

-It is also unclear how many years of leave this can continue for – it is clear that they carry-over of untaken leave cannot be for an indefinite period but the actual period needs to be defined, hopefully by the Government.
+It is also unclear how many years of leave this can continue for – it is clear that the carry-over of untaken leave cannot be for an indefinite period but the actual period needs to be defined, hopefully by the Government.
+A case in 2013 said a time limit of 15 months or more to carry over accrued leave is likely to be enforceable.

 Now for some clarity at last?